 CBT is notoriously homework-heavy, and Online-Therapy.com implements its worksheets and homework quite well.
 Worksheets are built into the CBT course and are collaborative with your therapist.
 When you submit responses to your worksheets, your therapist will be able to review them and discuss the outcomes with you.

 The content in worksheets on Online-Therapy.com varies from simple goal-setting exercises to more in-depth resources.
 Altogether, they create a great structure for you to follow as you attend therapy, which is flexible, depending on how much you’d like to work on your course in any given week.
 However, I can easily see how some might find the established workflow to be too rigid or not leave enough room for customization to their needs.
-It will depend on your therapist and you to find a balance between structure and customization that will work best for the issues you’re faced with.
-As with any therapeutic relationship, finding a therapist who will be a good fit for your situation will take trial and error.

-Notably, the lowest-cost plan at Online-Therapy.com doesn’t offer live sessions; instead, you work through the CBT course at your own pace and a therapist will work with you fee asynchronous messaging.
+Notably, the lowest-cost plan at Online-Therapy.com doesn’t offer live sessions; instead, you work through the CBT course at your own pace and a therapist will work with you via asynchronous messaging.
 This could be a viable option for someone with mild symptoms who would prefer a more “self-serve” approach to mental health treatment.

 Journal, Yoga, & More Valuable Resources